Hip replacement surgeryWhen hip pain becomes too much, we can help

 Our hips are stable joints that bear a lot of weight.
 However, we all overdo it sometimes and, over time, they can become prone to arthritis.
 Usually it won’t stop us from doing the things we love, but if your hip pain is affecting your mobility and everyday life, it’s time to seek help from a specialist.

 In arthritis, hip pain comes from the bones rubbing together because the lining between them, that usually allows smooth movement, has been damaged.
-Whatever the cause, our team of specialists are here to help you get back to doing the things you love, and will support you every step of the way.
+Whatever the cause, we work with a dedicated team of hip specialists and surgeons to help you get back to doing the things you love, and who will support you every step of the way.

-The first step is to have an initial consultation with one of our specialists who will discuss your options for hip replacement surgery or other available treatments.
-Your Consultant will ask you about your lifestyle and medical history to determine possible causes of your pain, they will examine the affected joint and you may be referred for a scan.
+The first step is to have an initial consultation with a specialist who will discuss your options for hip replacement surgery or other available treatments.
+Your Consultant Orthopaedic Surgeon will ask you about your lifestyle and medical history to determine possible causes of your pain, they will examine the affected hip joint and you may be referred for a scan.

 What is a total hip replacement?

 Your hip joint is a ball and socket joint; the ball-shape at the top of your leg bone fits into the socket of your pelvis and is surrounded by cartilage tissue that helps to allow smooth movement of the leg, preventing the two bones from rubbing together.
-In the surgery the damaged bone is removed and both the socket and the ball are replaced.
+During hip surgery the damaged bone is removed and both the socket and the ball are replaced.

 The operation is usually carried out under spinal anaesthetic with sedation, so you will not be aware of any pain.
 During surgery, the parts of your bones that are rubbing together will be removed and replaced with a prosthesis made from artificial materials such as metal, ceramic or polyethylene (a type of plastic).